Low ferritin: The little-known reason for chronic sleep issues in young children

 Frequently Asked Questions about Low Ferritin

-The ferritin that babies get before and during birth should sustain them for at least the first 4 to 6 months.
+The iron and ferritin that babies get before and during birth should sustain them for at least the first four to six months.
 Plus, trying to get the okay for a blood draw on an infant isn’t easy.
 However, it does happen that some infants are low on ferritin.
 I had one client with an 8-month-old who tested with a ferritin of 1.
 I usually only recommend testing infants when we have totally ruled out every other possibility, and sleep is just truly awful.
 In this case, I honestly recommend booking a call with me to help you figure this out.

 Can I just offer a multivitamin or iron drops myself?